-If you purchase our Class A common stock in this offering at the initial public offering price of per share, you will incur immediate and substantial dilution of \$ per share, representing the difference between the initial public offering price of \$ per share and our pro forma as adjusted net tangible book value per share as of after giving effect to this offering, and to (i) the February 2021 sale of an additional 84,485,407 shares of Series F redeemable convertible preferred stock for \$11.0 million of net cash proceeds, (ii) the conversion of all of our outstanding shares of redeemable convertible preferred stock into an aggregate of 1,237,914,070 shares of our Class A common stock immediately upon the closing of this offering, and (iii) the issuance of shares of our Class A common stock as a result of the expected net exercise of an outstanding warrant to purchase 79,545 shares of our Series D redeemable convertible preferred stock, conversion to Class A common stock and the related reclassification of the redeemable convertible warrant liability to Class A common stock and additional paid-in capital.
-Following completion of this offering, we will have outstanding options to acquire 78,645,288 shares of our Class A common stock at a weighted average exercise price of \$0.09 per share.
+If you purchase our Class A common stock in this offering at the initial public offering price of \$ per share, you will incur immediate and substantial dilution of \$ per share, representing the difference between the initial public offering price of \$ per share and our pro forma as adjusted net tangible book value per share as of after giving effect to this offering, and to (i) the conversion of all of our outstanding shares of redeemable convertible preferred stock into an aggregate of 1,322,399,477 shares of our Class A common stock immediately upon the closing of this offering, and (ii) the issuance of shares of our Class A common stock as a result of the expected net exercise of an outstanding warrant shares of our Class A common stock as a result of the expected net exercise of an outstanding warrant to purchase 79,545 shares of our Series D redeemable convertible preferred stock, conversion to Class A common stock and the related reclassification of the redeemable convertible warrant liability to Class A common stock and additional paid-in capital.
+After this offering, we will also have outstanding options to purchase our Class A common stock with exercise prices lower than the assumed initial public offering price.
 To the extent that any of these outstanding securities are ultimately exercised or we issue equity derivatives in the future, you will incur further dilution.